JohanMlanao/sql_srs/README.md

 # 📘 SQL SRS — Spaced Repetition System for SQL Practice

-Welcome to **SQL SRS**, an interactive web application designed to help you master SQL using the power of **spaced repetition**.
-Built with Streamlit and DuckDB, this tool lets you practice various SQL concepts like joins, window functions, groupings, and more — all through a structured review system that adapts to your learning.
+**Master SQL faster with spaced repetition.**
+Practice joins, CTEs, window functions, and more — all in an interactive [Streamlit app](https://sql-srs-practice.streamlit.app/).

 ---